ayasin/react-resume/README.md

 # Resume template rendered with ReactJS

 This repo contains a react app that I use to display my resume.
 It was created with `create-react-app` (https://create-react-app.dev).
+You can view the output of this [(my resume) here](https://ayasin.github.io/resume).

 ### To use for your own resume in 3 easy steps